SamuelMasih777/micro-feed/README.md

 ## API Endpoints

-The application uses Server Actions instead of traditional API routes:
+The application uses App routes:

 - `createPost(data)`: Create a new post
 - `updatePost(id, data)`: Update an existing post